Coupling (British TV series): Other characters

 Julia Davis (Lou Gish) appears in five episodes spanning over series two and three.
 She first appears in "Naked", as the new head of department in the office where Jeff and Susan work.
 Julia and Jeff soon fall for each other due to their shared inability to hold a reasonable conversation with a member of the opposite sex.
 Despite overcoming the inevitable troubles with each other, their relationship ends when Julia's ex, Joe, a soldier, returns believing Julia to still be his girlfriend.
 After finding Julia chained to the bed in her room, dressed in bondage gear, Joe attacks Jeff.
 In the final episode of series three, Jeff explains that Julia and Joe have left together to explore their feelings for each other, in Bolton.

 Tamsin (Olivia Caffrey) is Oliver's Irish ex-girlfriend, who left him for unknown reasons around six months prior to the beginning of the fourth series, and has since become pregnant by another man, with whom she has now split.
 She befriends Susan at an antenatal class and is also revealed to be one of Patrick's many ex-girlfriends.
 Tamsin and Oliver seem to have a sour relationship, as is shown over the three episodes in which she features.
 She refers to him as a cross between brother and sister.

 James (Lloyd Owen) appears in three episodes of series three.
 He hosts the religious programme at the radio station where Jane works, and Jane pretends to have an interest in religion to become his girlfriend.
 Jane is devastated to find he does not believe in sex before marriage, and even more so to find that he had a fervent sex life before finding God, which included a night with Susan.
 He leaves on a trip to Germany at the end of '"The Freckle, the Key and the Couple Who Weren't" and returns in "Perhaps, Perhaps, Perhaps", just as Jane is expressing her amazement that the many sexual encounters she has had while he was away have not made her pregnant ("I have shagged and shagged and shagged and all the little bastards missed!").

 Jill (Elizabeth Marmur) appears in an episode of series one and once again in series four.
-In the first series, Jill is Jane's pyscho-therapist whom Jane constantly manages to manipulate.
+In the first series, Jill is Jane's psycho-therapist whom Jane constantly manages to manipulate.
 She challenges Jane's statement that she can be a vegetarian whilst still eating meat.
 She is dragged to a dinner party with Jane in an episode called "Inferno", where everyone assumes she is a lesbian.
 She witnesses one of Steve's monologues about loving naked bottoms when the subject of one of his videos, the legendary Lesbian Spank Inferno, comes up.
 Jill reappears in the fourth series as a pregnancy specialist, having retrained to avoid encountering Jane again; to her dismay, Jane attends one of her antenatal classes wearing a fake pregnancy belly, claiming to be simultaneously pregnant and not pregnant.